brian-armory/personal-site/content/en/blog/devops-pf.md

 It's hard doing the boring thing you know and being consistent about it.
 It's doubly hard when social media is talking about rockets, moons, and Wall Street Bets.
 On the software front, this is all the hyped up tech that FAANG companies (Facebook, Apple, Amazon, Netflix, and Google) love to talk about: cloud native, containers, Docker, Kubernetes, service meshes, etc.

-Budgeting tools and tech stacks don't really mean much if the people who use them don't follow the behavioral practices and processes required.
+Budgeting tools and tech stacks don't really mean much if the people who use them don't believe in and follow the behavioral practices and processes required.
 You're just adding overhead and operational complexity in those cases.

 # Myths and gotchas